-- 1. In the Adeptia Suite homepage menu, click [+] Design to expand the tree.
-All the items in the Design category are displayed. - 2.
-Click [+] Services to expand the tree.
-All the items in the Services category are displayed. - Click [+] Schema to expand the tree, and then click Adv.
+- 1. On the Adeptia Suite homepage menu, click [+] Configure to expand the hierarchy.
+All the items in the Configure category are displayed. - 2.
+Click [+] Services to expand the hierarchy.
+All items in the Services category are displayed.

+Click [+] Schema to expand the hierarchy, and then click Adv.
 Text.
 The Manage Adv.
-Text Schema screen is displayed (see Figure 7.25).
+Text Schema screen is displayed (see Figure 191).

-Figure 7.25: Manage Advance Text Schema
+Figure 191: Manage Advance Text Schema

-4. Click the New link.
-The Create Advance Text Schema screen is displayed (see Figure 7.26).
+Click the New link.
+The Create Advance Text Schema screen is displayed (see Figure 192).

-Figure 7.26: Create Advance Text Schema
+Figure 192: Create Advance Text Schema

-- 5. Enter the name and description of new Advance Text schema activity in Name and Description fields respectively. - 6.
-Enter the record separator, for example \n for new line or \s for space, in the Record Separator field.
-The record separator is used to separate records. - 7.
-Enter the Field Separator, for example \t for Tab or \s for space in the Field Separator field.
-Field Separator is used to separate fields.
+- Enter the name and description of new Advance Text schema activity in the textboxes Name and Description 5. respectively. - Enter the record separator, for example \n for new line or \s for space, in the Record Separator field.
+The record separator is used to separate records. - Enter the Field Separator, for example \t for Tab or \s for space in the Field Separator field.
+Field Separator is 7. used to separate fields.